metamorworks - stock.adobe.com

 Teradata integrates with DataRobot to aid AI development

-The partnership provides the data management and analytics vendor's users with more choice so they can develop advanced models and applications with their preferred tools.
+The partnership provides the data management and analytics vendor's users with more choice so that they can develop advanced models and applications with their preferred tools.

 Teradata on Tuesday unveiled a new integration with DataRobot that will enable customers to develop AI models and applications using DataRobot's AI capabilities within Teradata's VantageCloud platform.

+Based in San Diego, Teradata is a longtime analytics and data management vendor that provides VantageCloud for storing and preparing data, and ClearScape Analytics for business intelligence.
 DataRobot, meanwhile, is a Boston-based AI vendor providing both traditional AI models and generative AI models that customers can use in concert with their proprietary data.

-With enterprise interest in AI -- including generative AI -- exploding, the integration between the vendors is beneficial to each's customers given that DataRobot takes a different approach to AI and machine learning analyses than Teradata's approach, according to David Menninger, an analyst at ISG's Ventana Research.
+With enterprise interest in AI -- including generative AI -- exploding, the integration between the vendors is beneficial to each's customers, given that DataRobot takes a different approach to AI and machine learning analyses than Teradata's approach, according to David Menninger, an analyst at ISG's Ventana Research.

 Teradata already supports AI and machine learning, but takes a programmatic approach, he noted.
 DataRobot, conversely, provides a graphical user experience.
 As a result, the vendors' tools complement each other.

 "Data scientists have their preferred approaches," Menninger said.
-"The partnership allows Teradata to support a wider variety of users and it provides DataRobot customers tighter integration with a robust platform for executing their analyses."
+"The partnership allows Teradata to support a wider variety of users, and it provides DataRobot customers tighter integration with a robust platform for executing their analyses."

 "With more to come," said Michael Riordan, Teradata's senior director of product management for data science and analytics.